Coordinate recognition: General theory, Groups, and other surprises: Preliminaries

 are interpretable in $\prod_\Ideal{I} \mathcal{M}_i$. \end{enumerate} \end{lemma} \begin{proof} Assume Condition \eqref{item:RCE1}.
 Fix $a,a',b$, and $b'$ in $\prod_\Ideal{I} \mathcal{M}_i$ with representatives $(a_i)_{i},(b_i)_{i},(a'_i)_{i},$ and $(b'_i)_{i}$ respectively.
 Then,

-It follows that $\Bool{I}{I}$ is interpretable as a poset, and therefore it is interpretable as a Boolean algebra.
-The natural projection is the relative support function, therefore Condition (\ref{item:RCE2}) holds. \end{proof} \begin{theorem} Let $\fC$ be a full class of $\mathcal{L}$-structures.
-The following conditions are equivalent: \begin{enumerate} \item The relative support function $\supp_=$ is interpretable in all reduced products of structures from $\fC$. \item The relative support function $\supp_=$ is interpretable in all atomless reduced products of structures from $\fC$. \item The formula $x=x' \rightarrow y=y'$ is equivalent to an $h$-formula in the common theory $\Th(\fC)$ of $\fC$. \end{enumerate} \end{theorem}
+It follows that $\Bool{I}{I}$ is interpretable in $\prod_\Ideal{I} \mathcal{M}_i$ as a poset.
+Moreover, all Boolean operations are interpretable in this poset.
+For example, $A\cap B$ is the maximal (under~$\leq$) $C$ such that $C\leq A$ and $C\leq B$, and $A\setminus B$ is the maximal $C$ such that $C\leq A$ and $C\cap B=\emptyset$.
+Therefore, $\Bool{I}{I}$ is interpretable as a Boolean algebra.
+The natural projection is the relative support function, therefore Condition~(\ref{item:RCE2}) holds. \end{proof} \begin{theorem} Let $\fC$ be a full class of $\mathcal{L}$-structures.
+The following conditions are equivalent: \begin{enumerate} \item The relative support function $\supp_=$ is interpretable in all reduced products of structures from $\fC$. \item The relative support function $\supp_=$ is interpretable in $\cK(\fC)$ (see Definition~\ref{D.K(C)}). \item The formula $x=x' \rightarrow y=y'$ is equivalent to an $h$-formula in the common theory $\Th(\fC)$ of $\fC$. \end{enumerate} \end{theorem}